top of page

 Here are some plant-based equivalencies:

 Each of these choices contain about 20 grams of protein.
-Not to mention many of your vegetables and fats will contribute to your protein intake as well.
+Not to mention many of your vegetables, whole grains, nuts and seeds will contribute to your protein intake as well.

 Okay, so it can be done!
 But let’s take a look at the comparison of animal and plant protein…